marckean/marcseparation/_docs/53-general_events_2022.md

 <p align="center"><img style="vertical-align:middle;margin:0px 0px 0px 0px" width="400" src="../blobs/generalevents/dropping_the_kids_off_2.jpg"></p>

-- Wait a second, the messages Alex [sent above](/marcseparation/general_events_2022/#last-weekend-of-school-holidays-2022) clearly say that Chloe has a play date with Emma on Monday afternoon and at 12:16pm, Emma is waiting?
+- Wait a second, the messages Alex [sent above](/marcseparation/general_events_2022/#last-weekend-of-school-holidays-2022) clearly say that Chloe has a play date with Emma on Monday afternoon, and at 12:16pm Emma is waiting?
+This is not Monday afternoon for a play date at all, it sounds like a lunchtime play date.
 - Also, where did I say the word **midday**?
 No where.
-I was clear and precise all along, I always said I'd drop the kids back to her Monday after lunch.
+I was very clear and precise all along, I always said I'd drop the kids back to her Monday after lunch.

 Text message from Alex at 12:55pm, there's an actual photo of my email that she's finally found, she's even highlighted the bit where I said after lunchtime, but again, she says **midday**!
 WTF - has Alex gone completely fucked in the head:

 <p align="center"><img style="vertical-align:middle;margin:0px 0px 0px 0px" width="400" src="../blobs/generalevents/dropping_the_kids_off_3.jpg"></p>

 Text message to Alex at 12:56pm.
-I send ALex two copies of my emails which clearly mention I'd drop the kids back Monday after lunch:
+I text Alex two copies of my emails which clearly mention I'd drop the kids back Monday after lunch:

 <p align="center"><img style="vertical-align:middle;margin:0px 0px 0px 0px" width="400" src="../blobs/generalevents/dropping_the_kids_off_1.jpg"></p>